AmilcarArmmand/CS_Library_Nuc_Project/docs/srs.md

 **US011:** As a student, I want to reserve books that are currently checked out so that I can get them when returned.

+**Acceptance Criteria:**
+- [ ] Track books that have been checked out
+- [ ] View currently checked out books marked in the system
+- [ ] Schedule a pickup date, if pre-existing days are scheduled from other users
+- [ ] Notify the student when the book has been returned, based on scheduled time, for pickup

 **US012:** As a student, I want to receive email reminders about due dates so that I don't forget to return books.

+**Acceptance Criteria:**

+- [ ] Set the system to have a pre-due reminder to notify students that their book is almost due
+- [ ] System emails them based on the pre-due reminder period set
+- [ ] If the student does not return the book in time, set the system to create an overdue email to the user.
+Establish a set fee if overdue.

 ---